27 Inexpensive Marketing Hacks for Fast Growing Startups

 Build in Social Sharing and Encourage Your Audience to Act

 Just like in life, people are more prompt to act if you ask them.
 Introducing offers to your pages is a great idea, just make sure that your messaging is crystal clear and you are asking for only 1 thing at the time.
+This idea is so basic that is being overlooked.

 Answer Your Visitor Objections Using FAQ